NearNodeFlash/NearNodeFlash.github.io/docs/rfcs/0002/readme.md

 ## Example

-Say I authored a simple application, `foo`, that requires Rabbit local GFS2 storage and a persistent Lustre storage volume.
+For this example, let's assume I've authored an application called `foo`.
+This application requires Rabbit local GFS2 storage and a persistent Lustre storage volume.

 Working with an administrator, my application's storage requirements and pod specification are placed in an NNF Container Profile `foo`: